Loading color scheme

 Walking with Kaurna through the city of Adelaide

-This two-hour event includes workshops across three significant Kaurna sites in the CBD and is specifically designed to capture the interest of children and develop an understanding of the city as Kaurna land.
+This two-hour event includes workshops focussed on three significant Kaurna sites in the CBD and is specifically designed to develop an understanding of the city as Kaurna land.

-Each workshop is built around the historical significance of the sites and includes hands-on learning experiences and games.
+Each workshop is built around the historical significance of each site and includes truth telling and the Cultural relevance of each location to Kaurna.